Florek42/Florek42/README.md

 # Hi there!👋

-I'm Forek, also known as Krzysztof, a passionate [Backend Developer/Python Enthusiast] from Poland/Bydgoszcz.
+I'm Forek, also known as Krzysztof, a passionate [Backend Developer/Python and JavaScript Enthusiast] from Poland/Bydgoszcz.
 Welcome to my GitHub profile!

 ## 🚀 About Me